 With Kenya’s Savings and Credit Cooperatives, an umbrella body of all cooperatives, TNC piloted a project lending tree-planting inputs to members with technical assistance to match different species and sites, with >90% tree survival and repayment.
 Learn About KUSCCO

-If you have a potential project in need of upfront funding or technical assistance, are a donor interested in supporting this initiative, or are a technical or financial partner who could help this initiative scale, please email us at firstname.lastname@example.org.
+If you have a potential project in need of upfront funding or technical assistance, are a donor interested in supporting this initiative, or are a technical or financial partner who could help this initiative scale, please fill out this form and email it to email@example.com.

 Download the Catalyst Background Details (pdf) here.